EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     }
     ```

 3. The EAA Provider sends an `Offer Credential` message to the Organisational Wallet that includes a `Credential Manifest`.
 The manifest describes the credentials being offered, in this case Organisational Credentials.
-Organisational Credentials are only issued to Natural Persons which have corresponding signatory rights or Power of Attorney.
-Therefore, the manifest of the EAA Provider also requests the presentation of an Natural Person Credential or a PoA-Credential to prove the rights to request the organisational credentials.
+Organisational Credentials are only issued to Natural Persons who have the appropriate signatory rights.
+Therefore, the EAA Provider's manifest also requires the presentation of an Natural Person Credential to prove the right to request the Organisational Credentials.

     `Offer Credential` message:
       ```json